Regional Conference “Welcoming Our Neighbors”

 Leave inspired, equipped and empowered to bring the interfaith movement to their campuses.

-Drew University Center on Religion Culture and Conflict (CRCC), in partnership with Interfaith Youth Core (IFYC), is pleased to announce the “Campus Lab” interfaith conference on Drew’s campus on November 3-4, 2017.
+Drew University Center on Religion Culture and Conflict (CRCC), in partnership with Interfaith Youth Core (IFYC), is pleased to announce the “Campus Lab” interfaith conference on Drew’s campus March 16-17, 2018.

 This program is designed to encourage interfaith engagement on campus by helping to develop student, staff and faculty leadership at colleges throughout New Jersey and the northeast region.

 American democracy is built on the principles of pluralism and inclusion and our aim is to cultivate student leaders who are committed to promoting these ideals on campus and in their communities.
 Students will learn about interfaith cooperation while building vital skills in leadership and community organizing.
 One of the most effective ways to promote inter-religious engagement is through shared service projects because it invariably involves positive interactions and gives people an opportunity to tackle pressing social issues with a sense of urgency and common cause.
 As such, service will be a focal point of the Campus Lab.